|Julia G. Brody, PhD, Executive Director||Amelia Jarvinen, Administrative Assistant|

 Since joining Silent Spring Institute in 2000, Anna Claeys has supported its administrative and scientific staff.
 Currently she provides support in human resources, manages the Institute's website and donor database, and serves as the office’s information technology coordinator.

 Claeys joined Silent Spring Institute because of her belief in the link between environmental pollutants and human health and her hope that knowledge about this link will lead to a cleaner environment.
 She graduated magna cum laude from Humboldt State University with a BA in religious studies and also earned a BFA in ceramics from MassArt where she graduated with distinction and departmental honors.

 Cathy Cotton, Development and Communications Associate

-Cathy joined the staff at Silent Spring in December 2012, and is focusing on broadening Silent Spring’s donor base and cultivating relationships with current donors and friends.
+Cathy Cotton joined the staff at Silent Spring in December 2012, and is focusing on broadening Silent Spring’s donor base and cultivating relationships with current donors and friends.

-Cathy began her career in orchestra management, working for several years with the Greater Boston Youth Symphony Orchestras and later with Longy School of Music in Cambridge, MA.
+Cotton began her career in orchestra management, working for several years with the Greater Boston Youth Symphony Orchestras and later with Longy School of Music in Cambridge, MA.
 She moved from concert production to event management , ultimately joining the Development department at Longy.
 In between were many years as a full-time parent, during which she served her community in numerous roles including president of the Parent-Teacher Organization.
-Cathy holds a bachelor of arts degree from Barnard College, Columbia University, and her interest in Silent Spring’s work stems from watching the incidence of breast cancer soar in her Newton neighborhood.
+Cotton holds a bachelor of arts degree from Barnard College, Columbia University, and her interest in Silent Spring’s work stems from watching the incidence of breast cancer soar in her Newton neighborhood.
 She is an avid swimmer and would like to ensure that the lakes and beaches she frequents are not endangering the health of those who enjoy them.